-- Exporting data and charting in Excel in real-time
+- Export data and update charts in Excel in real-time

-- Exporting real-time data and charting in OpenOffice or LibreOffice Calc
+- Export real-time data and draw charts in OpenOffice or LibreOffice Calc

-All parser items are now ready for export to "Local database" plug-in.
-Please, open the configuration window of the "Local database" plug-in (fig.1 and 2) by selecting the module in a list and clicking the "Setup" button on the "Data export" page.
+All parser items are now ready for export using the "Local database" plugin.
+Please, open the configuration window of the "Local database" plugin (fig.1 and 2) by selecting the module in a list and clicking the "Setup" button on the "Data export" page.

 Fig.1.
 Export to Excel.
 Selecting a database.